Research Mode (Cafes)

 Availability

-Social/Scholar tools (Reddit, Scholar, X, Instagram, LinkedIn, TikTok)No (upgrade nudge)Yes (with consent)Yes (with consent)
+Social/Scholar tools (Reddit, Scholar, X, Instagram, LinkedIn, TikTok)Every signed-in user (with per-Cafe consent)

-Advanced prompt editing, skills, fan-outYesYesYes
+Advanced prompt editing, skills, fan-outEvery signed-in user

 Other Features